ssilvius/website/content/scaling-with-ruby-on-rails.md

 ---
 id: kHv3JW
 featured: false
 slug: scaling-with-ruby-on-rails
-title: "Scaling with Ruby on Rails: An Introduction"
+title: 'Scaling with Ruby on Rails: An Introduction'
 date: 2024-03-19T17:00:00.000Z
+excerpt: >-
-excerpt: Ruby on Rails is a popular web application framework known for its productivity and developer-friendly features.
+  Ruby on Rails is a popular web application framework known for its productivity and developer-friendly features.
 tags:
   - startups
   - Scaling